 Above: Aelia rostrata, Eurygaster austriaca, Eurydema ventralis, Coptosoma scutellatum

 Tom also found an adult Empusa with full wings, and we were able to observe it for a while.
 Like all mantids they are highly responsive, snapping its head round to look even if the slightest movement was made in its peripheral vision.
+Fabre, in his Book of Insects (1921) (a retelling of parts of Souvenirs Entomologiques), was fascinated by the Empusa, with their incredible headgear and peculiar proportions.
+He was most interested in their feeding habits, a slightly more delicate taste than that of the gluttonous Mantis, preferring smaller prey and feeding less regularly.
+Fabre believed that the diets of the two mantids may influence their temperament:

 Above: Empusa, Eurygaster maura, Lime Seed Bug (Oxycarenus lavaterae) and the fully macropterous form of Firebug (Pyrrhocoris apterus) the latter two both on Mallow.